 CARE AND USE OF YOUR DEVICE

-A “Walker” is a walking boot that limits the movement of the ankle and or foot during activities such as walking and transfers.
+A “Walker” is a walking boot for diabetic care that limits the movement of the ankle and or foot during activities such as walking and transfers.

 Adjustable air bladders and a special pump are used to control swelling, promote circulation and reduce movement of the foot and leg inside the device, therefore reducing friction and sheer to the skin.